MDIMACat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 SCRIPT 7 - MULTIPLE PERMISSIONS
-script 9 - set the mode of a file script 10 - look in the mirror
+script 9 - set the mode of a file script 10 - look in the mirror script 11 - creating directories for sub directories script 12 - make a directory
+: